Signup

-Inside SwagUp's $5 million typeform
+Inside SwagUp's $5 million form

 Michael Martocci has been using Typeform extensively to grow his merch business, SwagUp.
-Now, after just two years his company is closing in on $10 million in revenue and 30+ employees.
+Now, after just two years, his company is closing in on $10 million in revenue and 30+ employees.

 SwagUp has an arsenal of more than 80 typeforms powering this growth.
 These are embedded with the other tools and workflows in the company to automate tasks, saving time and lowering costs.

-What does the typeform do?
+What does the form do?

 After the person has chosen the products they're interested in, they specify the number they want and the budget they have per item.
 Then they upload their logo and give their contact details.
-SwagUp then sends the lead mockups of what their desired products will look like, and they can place their order.
+SwagUp then sends the potential customer mockups of what their desired products will look like, and they can place their order.

 How Michael made SwagUp's Product Picker typeform